 Assignment.
 A party may not assign any right or obligation under this Agreement without first obtaining the written consent of all other parties.

 Rights of Third Parties.
-No third party beneficiaries, intended or unintentional, have any rights or remedies under this Agreement.
+No third party beneficiaries, intended or unintentional, have any rights or remedies under this Agreement unless this Agreement’s provisions are explicitly incorporated by reference into a written Agreement with the third party.

 The parties are signing this Agreement as of the Effective Date.